microsoft/Partner-Center-PowerShell/docs/help/New-PartnerCustomerCart.md

 # New-PartnerCustomerCart

 ## SYNOPSIS
-Creates an order for a customer.
+Creates a cart for a customer.

 ## SYNTAX